 Students are active learners when they are engaged in real activities.
 The Abraham Lincoln & Me Primary Source Activity Book enables students to become familiar with primary sources and learn about Abraham Lincoln and his accomplishments while fostering a personal connection to this U.S. president.
 The activity book is available in English and Spanish with accompanying audio files in each language.
-Numerous extension activity ideas provide teachers with options for extending learning.
+Cross-curricular extension activities for each page provide numerous options for extending learning.

 To complete this project, students will . . .